MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Custom permissions supports recipient email addresses that contain an apostrophe.

-- The computer environment will successfully initialize (bootstrap) when this action is initiated by opening a protected document in SharePoint Online.
+- The computer environment will successfully initialize (bootstrap) when this action is initiated by opening a protected document that's stored in SharePoint Online.

 **Additional changes**: